lambdaclass/concrete/ROADMAP.md

 20. [relocated from closed Phase 4 — #42] Add compiler self-audit: `concrete audit
     --compiler` renders the `CompilerLedger` / `ObligationCore` as a reviewable bundle (ledger-from-ledger), proving the compiler's own facts are audit-visible through the same surface user programs use.
-It must consume Phase 8.5 typed query/fact results and show cache/query provenance separately from evidence; it may not recompute a private audit-only compiler model or present a cache hit as validation.
+When Phase 8.5 completed, it must consume its typed query/fact results and show cache/query provenance separately from evidence.
+Otherwise it consumes the eager shared pipeline facts.
+Neither branch may recompute a private audit-only compiler model, create a private cache, or present a cache hit as validation.
 21. Add the Phase 10 validation artifact: one package-scale audit bundle fixture with human and JSON output, semantic diff before/after a change, artifact viewer smoke test, oracle manifest, property-test manifest, persisted counterexample regression, spec-provenance facts, redaction check, replay command, and a README showing how a reviewer answers authority, proof, trust, assumption, and runtime-obligation questions without reading compiler internals.
-Cold, warm, and cache-off audit/diff/why output must be identical after normalizing timing/cache-observability fields, and corrupt/stale query artifacts must recompute or fail closed.
+When Phase 8.5 exists, cold, warm, and cache-off audit/diff/why output must be identical after normalizing timing/cache-observability fields, and corrupt/stale query artifacts must recompute or fail closed; otherwise the same fixture runs eagerly with no private caching.

 ## Phase 11: Proof Status And Trust Gates